z-dodson/Graphical-Vector-Equation-Plotter/README.md

 Then *close IDLE* and open `main.py` and run it.

 ## To use
-It's quite self explanitary, you have to enter the vectors in a ceratin way (based on A-Level Further Maths), see the help button in the GUI.
+It's quite self explanatory, you have to enter the vectors in a ceratin way (based on A-Level Further Maths), see the help button in the GUI.

 ## Works with